Installing a bathtub is labor intensive yet simple. Here’s one way to do it. Skip to the end to watch the video.

 Most any mortar mix will do (e.g. s type mortar, mud bed mortar, etc.) Don’t use a fast set mortar like Rapid Set.

 Here I’m mixing it on fairly dry to use as a support for the tub.
 I want it wet enough to squish out in some places but dry enough to shim and hold the tub up in other places as it dries.

-For a level tub that you just want to solidify mix it wetter to fill the spaces under the tub and not necessarily shim it off the floor.
+For a level tub that you just want to solidify you can mix it wetter to make it easier to pour into the floor.

 Plan Ahead Tip

-Before setting the tub drive a nail to mark where the drain will exit the ceiling below.
+If possible, before setting the tub, drive a nail to mark where the drain will exit the ceiling below.